Advaith-Nikunjam/whatsapp_automation/README.md

 pip install pyperclip pywhatkit openpyxl

-Make sure you sign in your whatsapp web and just open it atleast once before running Bulk Message.
+Make sure you sign in to your WhatsApp Web atleast once before running Bulk Message.

 -------------------------------------------------------------------------------------------------